NYULibraries/login/PRODUCTION_UPGRADE_PATH.md

 ### 2) Point QA Environments To `login.library.nyu.edu`

-We want to test that all of our upgrades work with the new production environment and this new domain name, i.e. `login.library.nyu.edu`
+We want to test that all of our upgrades work with the new production environment and this new domain name, i.e. `login.library.nyu.edu`. **Note that the defualt URL for these applications is `dev.login.library.nyu.edu`**

 This just involves a Configula change to the login URL and Jenkins deployments of QA environments.